once-human/openhuman/README.md

 ## 🤔 What is this?

-**OpenHuman Protocol** is a tiny spec and open movement for expressing who you are online — not with a resume, not with a dating profile — but with a simple, honest, structured file.
+**OpenHuman Protocol** is a tiny spec and open movement for expressing who you are online, not with a resume, not with a dating profile - but with a simple, honest, structured file.

 Your identity lives here: